lazysasha/barista-service/assignment.md

 > #### With UI
 > ![Test][check] Place an order by going to `http://localhost:8080/coffeebugs/order`

-> You should now see an exception in the console log, complaining that the database operation is a blocking operation and is not allowed on an asynchronous thread.

 > #### Without UI
 > ![Test][check] Post an order to `http://localhost:8080/orders`
 > ```json